tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/在第三方应用中使用 COS/使用 PicGo+Typora+COS 搭建图床服务_intl_en.md

 ### Directions

 1. Install PicGo and set relevant COS parameters.
->?PicGo 2.3.0 is used in this scenario.
+>?PicGo 2.3.1 is used in this scenario.
 Note that the configuration process may vary by version.
 >
-After downloading PicGo from [PicGo website](https://molunerfinn.com/PicGo/) and installing it, find **Tencent Cloud COS** in the image hosting service settings and configure the following parameters:
+After downloading PicGo from [PicGo website](https://molunerfinn.com/PicGo/) and installing it, find **Tencent Cloud** in **Picbeds Settings** and configure the following parameters:

-  - COS Version: Select COS v5.
+  - Choose COS version: Select COS v5.
-  - Set SecretId: It is a developer-owned secret ID used for the project, which can be created and obtained on the [Manage API Key](https://console.cloud.tencent.com/capi) page.
+  - Set Secretld: A developer-owned secret ID used for the project.
+It can be created and obtained at [Manage API Key](https://console.cloud.tencent.com/capi).
-  - Set SecretKey: It is a developer-owned secret key used for the project, which can be obtained on the [Manage API Key](https://console.cloud.tencent.com/capi) page.
+  - Set SecretKey: A developer-owned secret key used for the project.
+It can be obtained at [Manage API Key](https://console.cloud.tencent.com/capi).
-  - Set APPID: It is a unique user-level resource identifier for COS access, which can be obtained on the [Manage API Key](https://console.cloud.tencent.com/capi) page.
+  - Set AppId: A unique user-level resource identifier for COS access.
+It can be obtained at [Manage API Key](https://console.cloud.tencent.com/capi).
-  - Set Storage Space Name: It is a bucket, i.e., a container used for data storage.
+  - Set Bucket: A bucket is a container used for data storage.
 For more information, see [Bucket Overview](https://intl.cloud.tencent.com/document/product/436/13312).
-  - Confirm Storage Region: It is the region information.
-For enumerated values such as `ap-beijing`, `ap-hongkong`, and `eu-frankfurt`, see [Regions and Access Endpoints](https://intl.cloud.tencent.com/document/product/436/6224).
+  - Set Area: Region information.
+For more information about the enumerated values (such as ap-beijing, ap-hongkong, and eu-frankfurtplease), see [Regions and Access Endpoints](https://intl.cloud.tencent.com/document/product/436/6224). |
-  - Specify Storage Path: It is the path where the image is stored in the COS bucket.
+  - Set Path: It is the path where the image is stored in the COS bucket.
-  - Set Custom Domain Name: This parameter is optional.
+  - Set Custom URL: This parameter is optional.
 If you have configured a custom origin domain name for the storage space specified above, you can enter it here.
 For more information, see [Enabling Custom Origin Domains](https://intl.cloud.tencent.com/document/product/436/31507).
+  - Set URL Suffix: Add a COS data processing parameter to the URL suffix to implement image compression, cropping, format conversion, and other operations.
+For more information, see [Image Processing](https://www.tencentcloud.com/document/product/436/40118).
 2. Configure Typora (optional).
 >?
 If your editing requirement does not involve Markdown, you can skip this step and just use the PicGo tool installed in the previous step as the image hosting tool.
 >